ferodia/GoRegression/README.md

 ### TODO
 - change the architecture and remove X and Y, to have them as inputs
-- implement an example for logistic regression
-- code review
 - write unit tests